jmettraux/aachen/src/baa__intro.md

 Class
 : Most people are `fighter`s, some are `Dabster`s.
 Some are `Caster`s, in secret.

+Configuration
+: A combo armor/shield/weapon detailed on its own line on the character sheet, with AC, Attack Modifier, and Damage dice.

 Difficulty Class (DC)
 : Or Diamond Class.
 : The number that has to be reached with 1d20 + _skill_ when rolling for an attack check, a skill check, or a save check.
 FIXME